3M3RY/pgpmilter/README.md

     make
     make install

+Or if you're on Gentoo:
+    USE="git" emerge -uN layman
+    layman -s
+    layman -a emery
+    emerge mail-filter/pgpmilter

 ## Configuration
 Add a line like this to /etc/postfix/main.cf

     smtpd_milters = inet:localhost:8989

-Start pgp_milter like this:
+Start pgpmilter like this:

-    ./pgp_milter -p inet:8989
+    ./pgpmilter -p inet:8989

 The user that is running the milter should have keys for email recipients it it's gpg keyring.
 If the milter can't get a key for